samarthgangurde01/Cardiovascular-Risk-Prediction/README.md

-# Description
+# Project Title : Cardiovascular Risk Prediction

-## Project Title : Cardiovascular Risk Prediction
+## Description

 we started our project by importing data and then we handeled missing values and duplicates.further we went to analysis During the time of our analysis, we initially did EDA on all the features of our datset..
 We first analysed our dependent variable, 'TenYearCHD'.
 Next we analysed categorical variable and dropped the variable who were not co-related, we also analysed numerical variable, found out the correlation, distribution and their relationship with the dependent variable.
 We also removed some numerical features and hot encoded the categorical variables.
 Next we implemented 3 machine learning algorithms Kneighbour clasiifier, Random Forest and Logistic regression.
-We did hyperparameter tuning to improve our model performance
+We did hyperparameter tuning to improve our model performance we created our flask app and deployed it with on- Heroku

 ## Table of Content